rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 and run it.
 Install WSL2 first if you have not already; 2.0 runs its Linux VM through WSL2, just as Rancher Desktop 1.x does.

-On Linux, install from our RPM or DEB repositories, or run the AppImage, similar to the channels used for Rancher Desktop 1.x.
+On Linux, install from our RPM or DEB repositories[^linux], or run the AppImage, similar to the channels used for Rancher Desktop 1.x.

 The first time you launch the app, it sets up the backend and downloads the